Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Venturing beyond symmetric phase

-However, the underlying logic of our approach allows us to consider some simplifications (provided that they give consistent results -- this will be verified later).
-In our previous work \cite{lahoche2024largetimeeffectivekinetics}, as well as in the companion paper \cite{lahoche2024frequency}, we have been able to see that finite-scale singularities are linked to an instability of the effective potential 2PI for $q^\prime$ (the so-called \textit{Ward-Luttinger functional}).
-More precisely, we observed that the potential develops a second stable minimum for a value $q^\prime_0 \neq 0$, and that this minimum tends to become deeper than the minimum at $q^\prime=0$.
-In Figure \ref{figplotVq}, we reproduced the behavior of the \textit{Ward-Luttinger functional} for $q^\prime$ computed from vertex expansion in our previous paper (in the symmetric phase), for some RG trajectory having a finite scale divergence.
-In this example, with initial conditions for local quartic and quadratic couplings close to the critical region, the first non-zero value for $q^\prime$ is $q^\prime \approx 0.30$.
-Note that this computation was done in real-time.
-In imaginary time, the sign of the coupling is negative with our conventions -- see also \cite{lahoche2024frequency}.
+The underlying logic of our approach allows for certain simplifications, provided they yield consistent results—a point we will verify later.
+In our previous work \cite{lahoche2024largetimeeffectivekinetics} and the companion paper \cite{lahoche2024frequency}, we demonstrated that finite-scale singularities are linked to an instability of the 2PI effective potential for $q^\prime$ (the so-called Ward-Luttinger functional).
+More precisely, we observed that the potential develops a second stable minimum at $q^\prime_0 \neq 0$, which eventually becomes deeper than the minimum at $q^\prime = 0$.
+Figure \ref{figplotVq} reproduces the behavior of the Ward-Luttinger functional for $q^\prime$, as computed via vertex expansion in our previous work (within the symmetric phase) for an RG trajectory exhibiting a finite-scale divergence.
+In this example, with initial conditions for local quartic and quadratic couplings close to the critical region, the first non-zero value for $q^\prime$ is approximately $0.30$.
+Note that this computation was performed in real time.
+In imaginary time, the sign of the coupling is negative under our conventions—see also \cite{lahoche2024frequency}.

+\begin{remark} To clarify the physical picture for readers familiar with the standard Parisi RSB scheme, it is important to note that the quantum $p$-spin model typically exhibits a Random First-Order Transition (RFOT).
+In our FRG framework, the finite-scale singularity signals the transition, also accompagned with a first order phase transition, as the figure \ref{figplotVq} shows. \end{remark}